Developing an Asthma Action Plan

 In a published phone survey of households about inhaler use, it was reported that 1 in 4 found a rescue inhaler empty during an asthma attack.
 These responses came from 342 surveyed households with a member who was using a rescue inhaler for asthma (all of whom had contacted the Allergy & Asthma Network Mothers of Asthmatics at one time).

-VENTOLIN HFA is an albuterol inhaler with a built-in dose counter, so you know how many puffs of medicine you have left.
+VENTOLIN HFA is an albuterol inhaler with a built-in dose counter, so you know how many sprays of medicine you have left.

 What to Do During an Asthma Attack

-- Take 1 puff of VENTOLIN HFA.
-Wait 1 minute, shake the inhaler again, and take another puff
+- Take 1 spray of VENTOLIN HFA.
+Wait 1 minute, shake the inhaler again, and take another spray.

 Talk with your healthcare provider about developing an Asthma Action Plan, so you will know what to do during your asthma attacks.